 This comprehensive 4-day workshop is on methods to maintain human iPSCs in culture, and directed differentiation of these cells to epithelial cells suitable as a model for lung disease and the study of Cystic Fibrosis.
 In this workshop trainees will have the opportunity to perform critical steps of the protocols.
 We will discuss and demonstrate important aspects of the workflow including characterization of patient-derived iPSCs and how they can be used as a model system for the study of CF lung disease.
 The workshop will include lectures by world renowned researchers involved in the generation and expansion of iPSCs from blood, and in the differentiation of these cells to lung epithelia and other CF-relevant model systems.
 This course is open to Canadian and international academic trainees.
 Limited space is available to industry participants.
 Workshop is presented by the CFIT Program in collaboration with the Ontario Institute for Regenerative Medicine.

-There are two types of travel/registration cost reimbursement awards available.
+There are three types of travel/registration cost reimbursement awards available.
 Trainees may apply to a maximum of one award program.

 The CFIT Program is offering awards of up to $ 2500 for reimbursement of registration and travel expenses to individuals who do not reside in Toronto and who travel to attend the training course: